Han E (warrior): Biography

 Han E was the daughter of the academic Han Cheng in Sichuan.
 When the uprising against the Mongols broke out in 1361, she was dressed as a man by her family as a protective measure.
 The disguise led to her enlistment in the army.
 She fought there for twelve years dressed as a man under the name Han Guanbao under the command of Wang Quyan and Luo Jia.
-The revelation of the disguise is said to have come when her general gained so much confidence in her that he wanted to make her his son-in-law and married her daughter, which led to a conflict when she refused to consummate the marriage, and finally to the disclosure, which allowed her to return to her family and be married away.
+The revelation of the disguise is said to have come when her general gained so much confidence in her that he wanted to make her his son-in-law and married her daughter, which led to a conflict when she refused to consummate the marriage, and finally to the disclosure, which allowed her to return to her family and be married.
+In some versions of the story, she married a soldier named Ma Fuzong.

 Her deeds were perceived by her contemporaries as something admirable, especially as on her wedding night it turned out that she was still a virgin, and she was already celebrated during her time as a chaste war heroine.
 Her biography was first written in 1409.